Tier II Reporting and the Pennsylvania Tier II System (PATTS)

 Reporting Thresholds: Minimum thresholds have been established for Tier II reporting under Title III, Section 312.
 These thresholds are as follows:

-For Extremely Hazardous Substances (EHSs) designated under section 302 of Title III, the reporting threshold is 500 pounds (or 227 kg.) or the threshold planning quantity (TPQ), whichever is lower.
+For Extremely Hazardous Substances (EHSs) designated under section 302 of Title III, the reporting threshold is 500 pounds (or 227 kg.) or the threshold planning quantity (TPQ), whichever of those two amounts is lower.

-For all other hazardous chemicals for which facilities are required to have or prepare an MSDS, the minimum reporting threshold is 10,000 pounds (or 4,540 kg.).
+For all other hazardous chemicals for which facilities are required to have or prepare a Material/Safety Data Sheet (M/SDS), the minimum reporting threshold is 10,000 pounds (or 4,540 kg.).

-Section 311 (e) of Title III excludes the following substances:
+Section 311 (e) of Title III (EPCRA) excludes the following substances:

 FDA Regulated Products: Any food, food additive, color additive, drug, or cosmetic regulated by the Food and Drug Administration.